 “As we look toward our 156th Charter Day celebrating Howard University’s founding, we must also acknowledge that this means we are celebrating 156 years of teacher preparation, noting that the first students to come to Howard were being trained as teachers,” said School of Education Dean Dawn Williams, PhD.
 “Of all the current and proposed real estate projects on campus, Miner is exactly where I would choose to be.
 A building erected with the purpose of preparing Black teachers of the future will continue that legacy.”

 Renovations will be mainly to the building’s interior.
-Significant architectural features, such as the building’s two-story arched windows, limestone baseboards in corridors, and two grand staircases that rise from the ground floor to second floor, are being preserved.
+Significant architectural features, such as the building’s two-story arched windows which may be similar to the ones on https://maverickwindows.com/, limestone baseboards in corridors, and two grand staircases that rise from the ground floor to second floor, are being preserved.

 The building’s namesake, Myrtilla Miner, was a white educator from Brookfield, N.Y., who fought for the rights of Black teachers and students in the mid-1800s.
 In 1851, she founded the Normal School for Colored Girls in Washington, D.C.
 At one point, it was the only school offering education beyond the elementary level for African Americans in the nation’s capital.